Voigtländer Apo-Lanthar 50mm f/2 for Z-Mount Review on the Nikon Zf

 Would you be interested?

-For ages, the 50mm focal length has been a favorite of mine, so I was excited to see if the Voigtländer Apo-Lanthar 50mm f/2 Aspherical would deliver on the above promise.
+For ages, the 50mm focal length has been my favorite, so I was excited to see if the Voigtländer Apo-Lanthar 50mm f/2 Aspherical would deliver on that promise.

 Specs, Handling, and Build Quality

 The build quality of the Voigtländer Apo-Lanthar f/2 Aspherical is nothing short of superior.
-That goes for the Z-Mount as well as the M-Mount version.
+That applies to both the Z-mount and M-mount versions.

 Other Specs, Z-Mount Version: